A New Way to Achieve Isolation

 sudo systemd-run --uid=$(id -u scylla) --gid=$(id -g scylla) -t --slice=scylla-helper.slice /path/to/my/tool

 Systemd slices exposes the cgroups interface — which underpins the isolation infrastructure used by Docker and other Linux container technologies — in an elegant and powerful way.
 Services managed by Systemd, like databases, can use this infrastructure to isolate their main components from other auxiliary helper tools that may use too much resources.

-We have demonstrated how ScyllaDB is successfully using Systemd slices to protect its main server processes from other tools like translation layers and backup agents.
+We have demonstrated how ScyllaDB, the fastest NoSQL Database, is successfully using Systemd slices to protect its main server processes from other tools like translation layers and backup agents.
 This level of isolation is native to systemd and can be leveraged without the need to artificially wrap the solution in heavy container technologies like docker.